HighlanderLab/svanvanhossou_africross/README.md

 ##### Description

-In this script, we used values from `SimParameters.R` and simulated smallholder farms located in different villages.
-We selected cows from generation 20 of the local breed and randomly assigned them to the smallholder farms.
-The number of cows per farm (farm sizes) were randomly sampled, and therefore varied between replicates.
-Subsequently, we simulated villages and randomly allocated the farms to them.
-Finally, we selected bulls from generation 20 of the local and exotic breed respectively, and assigned them to the villages.
+In this script, we used values from `SimParameters.R` and simulated smallholder farms and villages.
+- Farms were simulated by randomly sampling cows from generation 20 of the local breed.
+- The villages were randomly assigned the simulated farms, and local and exotic bulls from generation 20.

 We assumed
 - 200 smallholders farms
-- eight to 40 cows per farm
+- eight to 40 cows randomly sampled per farm (hence, farm size varied between replicates)
 - 10 villages (each composed of 20 smallholders farms)
 - 5 bulls per village (assuming artificial insemination).